are a direct exposure on photosensitive material. In this case color photo paper.

 What looks so ultra-modern is based on one of the oldest of all photographic techniques.
 It was first developed in the mid-19th century and, since the early 20th century, artists such as Man Ray, Christian Schade, Lászlo Moholy-Nogy, El Lisitzki, Kurt Schnitters and Raoul Hausmann have created world famous masterpieces with photograms.

-You can purchase photograms as well as comission them.
+Photograms can be purchased as well as comissioned.
 Ask about prices and conditions.